 You cannot take asbestos to our waste disposal depot.

-The local companies below can accept asbestos waste.
-You should check with these companies to confirm pricing and other details.
+P&D Envirotech is a local company which can accept asbestos waste.
+You should check with them directly to confirm pricing and other details.

 You can find other facilities in New South Wales that accept household asbestos on the EPA website.